Automate Semantic Keyword Clustering with Python: A Comprehensive Guide (Python Script included)

 # Identify the pillar page keyword for each cluster

-pillar_keywords = []
+pillar_keywords = {}

 # Print the clusters along with pillar page keywords

-pillar_keyword = "No pillar keyword found"
+pillar_keyword = pillar_keywords.get(cluster, "No pillar keyword found")

-print(f"Cluster {cluster}: {keywords} (Pillar Page: {pillar_keyword})")
+print(f"Cluster {cluster}: {cluster_keywords} (Pillar Page: {pillar_keyword})")

 # Create a new DataFrame for the clusters and pillar page keywords